MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-sbd-issues-sles.md

 ms.custom: sap:Issue with Pacemaker clustering, and fencing
 ---

-# Troubleshoot SBD issues in SUSE
+# Troubleshoot SBD service failure in SUSE Pacemaker clusters

 **Applies to:** :heavy_check_mark: Linux VMs

-This article outlines common scenarios where the STONITH Block Device (SBD) service fails to start in a SUSE Enterprise Linux Pacemaker cluster and provides guidance for identifying and resolving this issue.
+This article outlines common scenarios where the STONITH Block Device (SBD) service doesn't start in a SUSE Enterprise Linux Pacemaker cluster and provides guidance for identifying and resolving this issue.

 ## How SBD works